-We have been accustomed to seeing the fantastic vibrant color of nebulae, galaxies, and planets in books, magazines, and now the internet.
-Who wouldn’t be amazed by the red and green colors of nebulae, the pink patches of star formations in a galaxy’s spiral arms and the blue hues of starlight reflected in cosmic dust.
+We have been accustomed to seeing the fantastic vibrant color of nebulae, galaxies, and planets.
+Thanks to Hubble and now James Webb telescopes.
+Who wouldn’t be amazed by the Crayola colors of nebulae, the pink patches of star formations in a galaxy’s spiral arms and the blue hues of starlight reflected in cosmic dust.
 Even the amazing colors of the planets, themselves are fantastic.

 So, how Did NASA, Or Anybody Get Color Pictures Of The Cosmos?

 One other reason is that the very vibrant and colorful images we see of the celestial objects are usually long exposure shots.
 Light from these celestial objects are generally very faint, so in taking long exposure shots, the camera is able to gather more light and therefore, more color.
 In viewing from telescopes, we humans don’t have that same ability.

 Also, many astronomical pictures are computer enhanced.
 Often taken in grayscale and offered a color based on the tone of gray it was.
 Sometimes a more precise spectral analysis of the chemical makeup is undertaken and then assigned a color based on the frequency of the analysis.
 See awesome NASA images.

 Is There a Way Around Black and White Viewing?

 Since you can’t rewrite your DNA to see full color in low light, we have to look at how to allow more light into our view.
 One way is to get a bigger telescope, but it may only help a little bit, and if you just bought your telescope to find out NASA has been cheating on some of their images, so we will keep it to solutions that can be added to your existing scope.

 The first thing to do that can help is, get a good quality Barlow lens this increases focal length on the same amount of light being received.
 This technically doesn’t allow more light, but allows you to see more detail on the same amount of light.